-If you've already had CD/Vinyl printed or will be, chances are you also bought a UPC barcode from that manufacturer.
-You should be using that UPC barcode when you sign up that album with CD Baby.
+If you've already had CDs or Vinyl printed, chances are you also bought a UPC barcode from that manufacturer.
+You should be using that UPC barcode when you sign up that release with CD Baby.

 Can I get a UPC from CD Baby?

 When you buy a barcode from us it will be entirely yours, forever.
-When your bar code on your CD is scanned by a retail store, it will show up on the register as YOUR album, YOUR band, YOUR record company.
+When your barcode on your CD is scanned by a retail store, it will show up on the register as YOUR album, YOUR band, YOUR record company.
 Not CD Baby.

 Can't I buy my own UPC prefix from GS1?

 You may have heard that UPC bar codes cost $750.
-You could go register as a company with the GS1 US organization, and pay them $750 to be a GS1 US member.
+You could go register as a company with the GS1 US organization and pay them $750 to be a GS1 US member.
 They would assign you a UPC prefix, and you could release thousands of products under that company registration.
 Most independent artists are only going to release a - and paying $750 wipes out all the profit you'd make from your first 100 album sales.

-CD Baby has paid the $750, and can give you your own unique UPC bar code from our prefix.
+CD Baby has paid the $750 and can give you your own unique UPC barcode from our prefix.

 Why can’t I customize or edit an existing UPC barcode?